philip-brohan/OCR-weatherrescue/README.md

 # OCR-weatherrescue

-Construct an OCR benchmark dataset from the weatherrescue images.
+An OCR benchmark dataset from the Fort William Pressure observations digitised by `<http://weatherrescue.org>`_